 “The first known letter sent from what is now known as Miami to Europe was penned on 29 January 1568.
 Brother Francisco Villarreal, a Jesuit, headed a mission to convert the Tequestas, the indigenous people who called Miami home.
-The letter describes the resistance by the Tequesta to European culture, as well as the obstacles Villareal encountered finding food and managing the weather and mosquitos.
-Interestingly, Villareal organized Biblical plays featuring Spanish soldiers to attempt to convert the Tequesta.
+The letter describes the resistance by the Tequesta to European culture, as well as the obstacles Villarreal encountered finding food and managing the weather and mosquitos.
+Interestingly, Villarreal organized Biblical plays featuring Spanish soldiers to attempt to convert the Tequesta.
 Although they failed in their objective, these plays are widely recognized as the first European theater performances in the continental US.
-Bailly first discovered Villareal’s letter when doing research for one of his projects.
+Bailly first discovered Villarreal’s letter when doing research for one of his projects.
 His search for the original copy led him to The Society of Jesuits in Rome.
-While they were not able to provide the original document, they did have the oldest available copy transcribed by the recipient of Villareal’s letter, Friar Giovanni Rogel.
+While they were not able to provide the original document, they did have the oldest available copy transcribed by the recipient of Villarreal’s letter, Friar Giovanni Rogel.
 They responded immediately, granting him the rights to reproduce the transcript.
 This copy is located in the Vatican archives.
-Francisco de Villareal’s letter as transcribed by Giovanni Rogel is reproduced thanks to the Archivum Romanum Societatis Iesu.”
+Francisco de Villarreal’s letter as transcribed by Giovanni Rogel is reproduced thanks to the Archivum Romanum Societatis Iesu.”
 Monica Perez, Assistant Curator to “John William Bailly-In Situ” at the Deering Estate in 2022

 The Spanish built a Mission in Tequesta, present day Miami, in 1567.
 Brother Francisco de Villarreal, a Jesuit, began living in Miami and attempting to convert the Tequestas in March 1567.
 The mission was comprised of approximately 30 structures and 40 Spaniards.
 The mission only lasted a year, but Villarreal’s letter from 29 January 1568 survives, thus many details of this experiment are known.
 He describes producing a spiritual play for the Tequesta, and this is widely considered to be the first ever European theatre production in the US.
 It is the first known letter to be written from the land we now call Miami.